quicwg/multipath/draft-ietf-quic-multipath.md

 the endpoints MUST fallback to
 {{QUIC-TRANSPORT}} with single active path and MUST NOT use any frame or mechanism defined in this document.

+If the parameter is set to 1, both endpoints MUST use non-zero connection IDs.
+If an enable_multipath parameter set to 1 is received and the carrying packet does not contain a non-zero legnth connection, the receiver MUST treat this as a connection error of type TRANSPORT_PARAMETER_ERROR (specified in {{Section 20.1 of QUIC-TRANSPORT}}) and close the connection.

 If endpoint receives an unexpected value for the transport parameter "enable_multipath", it MUST treat this as a connection error of type